Suzanne Ciani: Personal life

-In 1992, Ciani was diagnosed with early-stage breast cancer from which she recovered after successful radiation treatments and surgery.
+In 1992, Ciani was diagnosed with early-stage breast cancer from which she recovered after radiation treatments and surgery.
 The news prompted her relocation from New York City to California and she has resided in the coastal community of Bolinas since.

 From 1994 to 2000, Ciani was married to producer and entertainment attorney Joseph Anderson.
 The marriage ended in divorce.